Brady-Moore/circles/README.md

 npm install
 ```

-add .env file with the following keys
+Add an `.env` file with the following keys:

 ```ini
 # https://clerk.com/